Procedure for Using Public Tender

 7.2 Timing of Award

-7.2.2 This form is to be fully completed and forwarded to the Department of Financial and Administrative Services prior to the issuance of the purchase order.
+7.2.2 This form must be fully completed and forwarded to the Department of Financial and Administrative Services prior to the issuance of the purchase order.
 This is required in order to ensure the President has approved not going to tender before the award is made.

-7.2.3 It should be noted that, in order to use exemption clause 3 (2) (e) (Sole Source), the Director of Financial and Administrative Services will be responsible for providing prior exemption.
+7.2.3 It should be noted that, in order to use the exemption specified in paragraph 3 (2) (e) of the Public Tender Act (Sole Source), the Director of Financial and Administrative Services will be responsible for providing prior exemption.
 Therefore, it is important that arrangements for approval be made in advance if you anticipate using this clause.
 Use of this exemption cannot be granted after the award has been made.

 7.3 Completion of Form B

-Section 1 - This area will indicate the University department making the award.
+Section 1 - This area will indicate the University unit making the award.

 Section 2 - This section will briefly describe the nature of the services or supplies purchased.
 The purchase order number is also required.